How to File an Auto Insurance Claim

 You should write down a detailed statement and description of the accident.
 Indeed, you should take photographs of the damage while at the scene.
 Your lawyer can help you gather and write the kind of details that the insurance company will want to see on the claim.

 - File a claim with your insurance company

 Once you contact your insurance company and file your claim, they should walk you through the next steps.
 If they need more information, they will tell you.
 Depending on your policy coverage, the insurer may reserve a rental car for you until yours is repaired.
 Do not spend any money on anything related to the accident until after you have spoken with your insurance company and filed a claim.

 The Claims Adjustment Process

 After you have filed an insurance claim, your insurer will assign a claims adjustor.
-They will investigate the circumstances of the accident, represent you if you must deal with the insurance company of the other driver, and work to settle your claim.
+They will investigate the circumstances of the accident, represent you if you must deal with the other driver's insurance company, and work to settle your claim.

-You should meet with your claim adjustor in person and they should keep you current on all developments concerning your claim.
-It is their job to make all arrangements in the repair of your vehicle and to handle all personal injury claims made by you and others harmed in the crash.
+You should meet with your claim adjuster in person, and they should keep you current on all developments concerning your claim.
+It is their job to make all arrangements to repair your vehicle and handle all personal injury claims made by you and others harmed in the crash.

 Problems with the Insurance Company

 Although insurance companies should work with you to cover the expenses caused by the crash, this does not always happen.
 Insurance companies will always try to minimize the amount of money they have to pay to settle claims.
 Even if it may seem as though the claims adjustor is on your side, they are in fact employees of the insurance company and will work in their interests.

 You may have to put up with excuses, delays, and other attempts to frustrate payment.
 This can not only add to the stress and frustration of the situation but could impact your finances as well.
 If your insurance company refuses to fulfill their obligations, you must again turn to your lawyer.